lukso-network/LIPs/LSPs/LSP-7-DigitalAsset.md

 Returns the number of decimals used to get its user representation.

-If the token is an NFT then `0` SHOULD be used, otherwise `18` is the common value.
+If the token is non-divisible then `0` SHOULD be used, otherwise `18` is the common value.

 **Returns:** `uint256` the number of decimals to tranfrom a token value when displaying.